RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Censored/2025-09-13_Charlie_Kirk_Faith_censored.md

 > bro thinks 'the medium is the message' means the message is PAPER

-You need to dive much deeper into *Finnegans Wake* to grasp what Charlie Clerk did not grasp in 2021 when he started "Turning Point Faith" / "TPUSA Faith", the Charlie Kirk Bible systems.
+You need to dive much deeper into *Finnegans Wake* to grasp what Charlie Kirk did not grasp in 2021 when he started "Turning Point Faith" / "TPUSA Faith", the Charlie Kirk Bible systems.
 https://religionmediacentre.org.uk/news/charlie-kirk-from-secular-activist-to-christian-nationalist-icon/

 The message is not only the PAPER that Wake ( **Wokeness / Woke** ) is printed on but the paper The Holy Bible is printed on in Dublin.